Pascalrjt/InformationSecurityWeb/README.md

 ![encryptiontime](https://media.discordapp.net/attachments/1160530410460151899/1165261958078021663/image.png?ex=654635c4&is=6533c0c4&hm=6868822828e6ca6a5ac4d524f6f25c63f511a75be4ea384e788ae5f253a6121a&=)

-- In our encryption, it turns out that RC4 has the slowest encryption time.
+- In our encryption, it turns out that `RC4` has the slowest encryption time.
 This occurs because PHP doesn't directly support this encryption algorithm.
 Because of this, we have to manually make this encryption type ourself.
-This is why RC4 has the slowest time in our website.
+This is why `RC4` has the slowest time in our website with average encryption time of `0.209 ms`, it was followed by `AES` with an average encryption time of `43.089 ms` and then `DES` with an average encryption time of `0.1411 ms`

 ## Analysis on Encryption Size
 ![encryption size](https://cdn.discordapp.com/attachments/1160530410460151899/1165262008405458955/image.png?ex=654635d0&is=6533c0d0&hm=cff9dedeebc9a199aa56c2320ca049974d893d8583648ac828d92b6fd458fb9e&)